atomisthq/docs/docs/developer/set-goals.md

 );
 ```

-The `andLock` method causes further goal evaluation to be ignored.
+The `andLock` method on the `Goals` class causes further goal evaluation to be ignored.